tmtsoftware/esw/docs/src/main/technical/apps/sequence-manager-app.md

 Start command supports following arguments:

 - `-o` : Config file path which has mapping of sequencers and resources needed for different observing modes
-- `-l` : optional aregument (true if config is to be read locally or false if from remote server) default value is false
+- `-l` : optional argument (true if config is to be read locally or false if from remote server) default value is false
 - `-a` : optional argument: agentPrefix on which sequence manager will be spawned, ex: ESW.agent1, IRIS.agent2 etc.
           This argument is used when Sequence Manager is spawned using Agent.
 For starting standalone sequence manager for testing or on local this argument is not needed.